-5.1 Hardware Anti-Aliasing

-Many renderers use multi-sample antialiasing (MSAA) to shade only once per fragment but sample visibility at multiple locations, which improves the quality of antialiasing without incurring a proportional cost.
+Hardware Anti-Aliasing Many renderers use multi-sample antialiasing (MSAA) to shade only once per fragment but sample visibility at multiple locations, which improves the quality of antialiasing without incurring a proportional cost.
 Compared to traditional shadow maps, there is no new interaction with MSAA when shading visible surfaces.
-However, when generating the shadow map one could theoretically leverage MSAA to increase performance.
-For example, the CSSM can be rendered at 1/16 resolution with 16 MSAA samples per pixel, which yields equivalent coverage at reduced rendering cost.
-To ensure that the stochastic masking is performed per sample and
+However, when generating the shadow map one can leverage MSAA to increase performance.
+Rendering the CSSM at 1/8 resolution with 8 MSAA samples per pixel, yields equivalent coverage at reduced rendering cost.
+To ensure that the stochastic masking is performed per sample and not per pixel, replace the per-fragment discard decision with a percoverage-mask element decision (by writing to gl_SampleMask[] in OpenGL 4.0/DirectX 10.1).
+This approach was not viable for older GPUs with high-latency multisample texture fetches, but we consider it the preferred approach for newer GPUs (e.g., NVIDIA GeForce 480) that natively support multisample buffers.